 How long do supplements take to work?

 It’s a long, complex answer, but the short version is this: It depends on all kinds of things—like how deficient you are in the nutrient or mineral before you start taking a supplement, the cause of your deficiency in the first place, the dosage and quality of the pill you’re taking, and a variety of other factors that are unique to your body.

 In any case, don’t expect to see results overnight—according to the American Migraine Foundation, you should expect to wait two to three months to see any results from the supplements that are commonly used for migraine treatment.
-Our advice: Ask your doctor about the timeline you should anticipate based on your health and needs.
+Our advice: Ask your medical provider about the timeline you should anticipate based on your health and needs.